link2dawood/tab-master-pro/README.md

-# tab-master-pro

-# 🛠️ Support – Chrome Extension
+# 🛠️ Support – Tab Master Rro

 Thank you for using our Chrome extension!
 We are committed to delivering a seamless and reliable experience.
 If you encounter any issues, have suggestions, or just want to reach out for guidance, we’re here to help.